HollyRoach/OxNet-Protein-Folding/README.md

 # OxNet Science Programme: Protein Folding

 This is the README file for the OxNet Science Programme seminar delivered by Prof. Andy Baldwin about protein folding.
-If you are on the OxNet programme and have any questions about the data or code, please talk to the OxNet support team or get in touch with Thomas Hird <thomas.hird@physics.ox.ac.uk>.
+If you are on the OxNet programme and have any questions about the data or code, please talk to the OxNet support team or get in touch with Holly Jones.

 # Code